 One of my first ideas in teaching was to use a small web server on a machine in an IT lab to make a class diary, which would now be considered a blog.
 It worked for some of the young people on the course when asked them to recap their week, others weren’t very happy at broadcasting their lacking in literacy – this exercise was not for everyone, which is a real lesson to learn when starting out in teaching.
 Meanwhile at Lewisham college, asked to be the course tutor for the ICPD ( Introduction to Computers for People with Disabilities) in addition to teaching the 16-19 year olds that were doing a literacy/numeracy course disguised as an IT qualification.

 These were great challenges, attempting engagement and to take creative avenues.
-This approach prompted my management (at Lewisham) to ask me a project as an incentive for the young people to use their college email and their machines to help focus them on their goals; after all they were there because they had not done well at school.
+This approach prompted my management (at Lewisham) to offer a project as an incentive for the young people to use their college email and their machines to help focus them on their goals; after all they were there because they had not done well at school.
 In response, created an online competition with scoring and prizes as achievements.
 Not great prizes, but they got to go to the cinema if they win as a class.
 The individual with the highest score won a HMV voucher.
 It worked, it really did, but it did mean that my colleagues had to send me the scores for each class and I had to do extra administration.
 The people with disabilities had my full support, good humour and time to compensate for the poor software at hand.
 Real lessons were learned about working with cognitive and physical disability.
 My tenure as course tutor was the last year at the college before physically disabled students were included into general ICT classes, which is a mixed blessing.

 Working in East Greenwich, and then Greenwich Online showed up…